 The Oshkosh Food Co-op needs capital to fund our store construction, hire staff, purchase equipment and inventory, and assist with marketing and other expenses related to opening up a Cooperative grocery store.
 We've been working with national cooperative grocer mentors and organizations to ensure our business plan and pro forma align with our vision and capital campaign plan.

 It will take $2.5 million to capitalize the Co-op.
-Your support today will help us open our doors!

 Here's how we're financing our store:

 Our Member-Owner Loan program is the core of our capital campaign.
 It is a way for member-owners to invest in the Co-op, just as you would for any other start-up business.
 Member-owner loan programs like ours have served as a powerful tool for food co-ops across the country.
 We believe it is a win-win economic vehicle: The Co-op has capital from member-owners’ loans to use on construction and start-up costs, and member-owners have the opportunity to earn a return on their investment.
 Of course, these member-owners will also have the joy of being a ground floor investor in our store.
 Member-loan are only available to members who are residents of Wisconsin and 18 years of age or older.

 If you are a member-owner potentially interested in participating in our Member Loan Program, please request a packet of information including our Private Offering Memorandum, which provides details about the investment as well as risks involved.